firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.dnsbl.manitu.net/download/nixspam-ip.dump.gz).

-The last time downloaded was found to be dated: Sun Jun  7 23:45:02 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:00:03 UTC 2015.

 The ipset `nixspam` has **39998** entries, **39998** unique IPs.